Quoting Mandela, Obama's Tweet After Charlottesville Is The Most-Liked Ever

 The former president's message after the violence in Charlottesville, Va., was brief, but it hit the right note for many.

-"No one is born hating another person because of the color of his skin or his background or his religion..."
-Barack Obama tweeted, accompanied by a photo of himself, jacket slung over his shoulder, smiling at four young children gathered at a windowsill.
+"No one is born hating another person because of the color of his skin or his background or his religion ... ," Barack Obama tweeted, accompanied by a photo of himself, jacket slung over his shoulder, smiling at four young children gathered at a windowsill.

 Twitter has announced that Saturday's tweet is the most-liked tweet ever.
-It has now attracted more than 3.3 million likes and 1.3 million retweets.
+It attracted more than 3.3 million likes and 1.3 million retweets as of Wednesday morning.

 This Tweet from @BarackObama is now the most liked Tweet ever. https://t.co/wEjYaxIHI1— Twitter (@Twitter) August 16, 2017